-Non-Vintage - By far the most popular style of Champagne, non-vintage represents the producer's house style.
-The name is rather misleading; Krug's preferred term, 'multi-vintage', is perhaps more appropriate, since an NV will be a blend from a number of vintages.
+Non-Vintage – By far the most popular style of Champagne, non-vintage represents the producer's house style.
+The name is rather misleading, 'multi-vintage', is perhaps more helpful, since an NV will be a blend from a number of vintages.
 Consistency is crucial, and it is here that the skill of the blender comes to the fore.

 Vintage – Vintage Champagnes are not made every year, and only in exceptional ones.
 In contrast to the NV wines, producers want their vintage Champagnes to show off the quality of that year's harvest, rather than stick to their traditional style.
 Vintage Champagnes always benefit from cellaring, and develop beautifully for those with the patience to leave them.
 They can be drunk upon release, but the vast majority will improve immeasurably with five to ten (or more) years' ageing.

-Prestige cuvée - The very best Champagne that a house can produce.
+Prestige cuvée – The very best Champagne that a house can produce.
 The best prestige cuvée Champagnes are sublime, even if the prices may seem ridiculous.
-Examples include Krug's Clos d'Ambonnay (yours for a cool £1,800 per bottle), La Grande Dame from Veuve Cliquot, and Louis Roederer's Cristal.
+Examples include Louis Roederer's Cristal, Pol Roger's Churchill and Boizel's Joyau de France.

 Rosé – Rosé Champagne is unique in that it is the only rosé in the old world that is allowed to be made by mixing red and white wines, as opposed to the normal method of using dark-skinned grapes and macerating them for a short period, so a little of the colour is leeched.
 In the past some houses felt it rather beneath them to produce rosé Champagne, but almost all do so now.

-Champagnes, on the whole, are less sweet than they were 100 years ago, mainly as a result of consumer demand.
+Champagnes, on the whole, are less sweet than they were 100, or even ten years ago.
+This is mainly as a result of consumer preference, but also due to climate change which allows for riper harvests more consistently and less need for adjustments made during dosage.
 Brut is by far the most common style:

 - Extra Brut - Fewer than 6g/l